 Continue to cut threads until Tap protrudes the back side of hole to where Tap is no longer tapered.
 Back the Tap out of the newly threaded hole manually, and clean away machining chips well.
 The hole can be deburred and mildly chamfered at this point (to remove for instance, that nasty looking burr).
 Clean away cutting oil-film well with carb-cleaner or acetone on a cotton-swab.

 Preinstallation Checks: Checking Heli-Coil length against the housing depth.
 The medium length insert for 5/16-18 at 0.469" is just perfectly sized for the job!
-Installed in the Housing, it will have a generous 6 threads.
+Installed in the Housing, it will engage a generous 6 threads.

 Detail of Heli-Coil in Installation Tool.
 The end of the Heli-Coil insert visible going across the middle is called the Tang (not to be confused with what the astronauts "took to the moon"!).
 Heli-Coils are available with and without "Installation Tangs".
 Installation is similar on both types, but on tanged type, the Installation Tang must be removed after installation is complete (by breaking it away with a pin pushed in, through the ID of Heli-Coil to Tang, and tapped with a hammer to break the Tang away at the V-cut visible (frangible notch).
 Heli-Coil calls this a TBO tool...see Tom's Heli-Coil Professional Thread Repair Kit under: Reference Information